alexkemp9/Python3docs/README.md

 ![the ghost](/jacob-marley-ghost.jpg)

+<a name="2025-jan-22"></a>
+## Hello pip3
+…goodbye Programming-In-Python3.

+Whilst trying to get a working set of Indexes I made a small slip & that fatally compromised the Heading Numbering.
+Worse, it seems that I cannot reverse my mistake.
+I've had to abandon this latest ODT+PDF and start again from scratch.

+LibreOffice styles are used to build the Index.
+The main one is the set of *Heading x" paragraph styles (x = 1 … 10), with Heading 1 the principal style used in numbering.

+The opening index in the PDF is *“Contents at a Glance”*.
+That was easy to setup by asking it to build the index only on *Heading 1* styles.
+However, that meant that none of the Contents, Tables nor Alphabetical Index were listed.
+I later discovered that the first tab (‘Type’) of the setup dialog contains an *Additional styles* checkbox that allows this very feature.
+Before that I tried changing the *Contents Heading* paragraph style — used to style the ToC header — to be sourced (‘inherited’) from *Heading 1*.
+That worked, but had an atrocious, fatal side effect that I did not catch on to for a little while.

+*“Table 2.2: Numeric Operators and Functions”* has both a Header for the whole Table + headers for each column.
+The latter are named *Syntax* & *Description*.
+Their paragraph style is called *Table Index Heading*.
+It was inherited from another style, and that style was inherited from *Contents Heading*.
+Therefore, the styles for *Syntax* & *Description* were 4 steps removed from *Heading 1*.
+In spite of that, the *Content Numbering* for the Tables reset after the 1st one with a *Table Index Heading* style, and that was *Table 2.2*.
+Not only that: because those Tables gained a *Heading 1* numbering, suddenly the book went from having 15 Chapters to having 100 chapters.

+I was in the middle of exorcising all the ghosties from the Alphabetical Index when I discovered the above.
+I quickly discovered the most likely source of my error & reversed it, but the numbering errors remained.
+I tried removing Indexes, but nothing seemed to change it.
+Another bug, it seemed.
+It looked like I was going to have to toss all my previous efforts into the toilet.
+Again, and now for the 4th time in 5 months.

+Today I re-built the book from the 18 Chapters that I have carefully kept intact.
+That was reasonably quick, but I'm now having to trawl through & redo the work of inserting number-fields into all the Chapter links.
+That is painful & slow.
+This time, I'm re-updating each Chapter as I go.
+Wish me luck.

 ### *Warning!*
 In Sept 2024 the simple act of loading [“3_new.odt”](/3_new.odt) into Libreoffice caused the entire desktop computer to lockup & become unresponsive to anything other than the OFF power button on the case.
 Without any further action from me towards the ODT that has now, in Nov 2024, moderated into a LibreOffice freeze when the ODT is loaded, but not a System Freeze.
 YMMV